-- 1 Log in to Siebel Tools as an administrator. - 2 Select Business Component in the Object Explorer, and then select the PUB Application Contact Matching VBC business component. - 3 Lock this business component so that you can change it. - 4 Navigate to Business Component, then Business Component User Prop in the Object Explorer, and configure the following user properties: - a For the ContactMatchingFields user property, enter a comma separated list of the contact fields that Siebel Public Sector uses when finding matching contact records.

-- b For the DefaultFields user property, enter a comma separated list of the contact fields that appear when agents create a new contact during contact matching. - c For the ContactMatchingEnabled user property, enter N to disable contact matching. - d For the EnableContactMatchingCheckBeforeUpload user property, enter Y to indicate that agents must perform contact matching for all contacts in an application. - 5 Compile the object for your changes into the Siebel Repository File. - 6 Unlock the business component.
+- 1. Log in to Siebel Tools or Web Tools as an administrator and create a new workspace. - 2.
+Select Business Component in the Object Explorer, and then select the PUB Application Contact Matching VBC business component. - 3.
+Lock this business component so that you can change it. - 4.
+Navigate to Business Component, then Business Component User Prop in the Object Explorer, and configure the following user properties: - For the ContactMatchingFields user property, enter a comma separated list of the contact fields that Siebel Public Sector uses when finding matching contact records. - b.
+For the DefaultFields user property, enter a comma separated list of the contact fields that appear when agents create a new contact during contact matching. - c.
+For the ContactMatchingEnabled user property, enter N to disable contact matching. - d.
+For the EnableContactMatchingCheckBeforeUpload user property, enter Y to indicate that agents must perform contact matching for all contacts in an application. - 5.
+Deliver the changes to the Integration Branch. - 6.
+Unlock the business component.